kcp-dev/kcp/docs/content/concepts/sharding/shards.md

 root      us-east-2   https://127.0.0.1:6444   ...
 shard-1   us-east-1   https://127.0.0.1:6445   ...
 ```

-The view is writable for exactly one purpose: the allow-listed operational
-annotations (currently `experimental.core.kcp.io/unschedulable` for
-cordoning).
-Such a write is validated, applied to the cache copy of the
-target shard, and flows from the cache to the shard hosting the
-authoritative object, which applies it - no component ever connects to
-another shard directly, and intent for a temporarily unavailable shard
-parks in the cache until it reconnects.
-Everything else on a `Shard` is
-read-only through the Admin workspace.

 Access requires membership in the `system:kcp:admin` group; the serving
 path does not depend on the root shard.
 To reach the view through a